Belmont (Vic.)

 Belmont has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 28 projects that may impact this region.
-Notable ones include Wandana Estate, Coles Belmont Redevelopment, 29 Evans Street Townhouses, and 5-7 Church Street Townhouses.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 28 projects likely influencing the region.
+Key initiatives include Wandana Estate, Coles Belmont Redevelopment, 29 Evans Street Townhouses, and 5-7 Church Street Townhouses.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.